 In the 1780's, investors from Tidewater (including the husband of Patrick Henry's sister) started digging shallow wells to extracted the brine.
 The King family floated salt down the North Fork of the Holston River to Tennessee, creating a settlement at Kingsport and sending product further down the Tennessee River to the developing city of Chattanooga.
 During the Civil War, brine was evaporated in kettles to produce salt for preserving meat and other food.

 In the 1890's, deeper wells were used to pump brine to the surface.
 Instead of evaporating it for production of table salt (sodium chloride), the brine was processed to create chlorine and caustic soda chemicals for various industrial uses.
 The industrial operations spurred the creation of a company town, Saltville in Smyth County.
-In 1972, the Olin Corporation shut down its operations at Saltville.
-The chemical plant became a Superfund site requiring extensive cleanup due to pollution caused by mercury used in the chlorine production process.4
+Throughout eight decades of extensive pumping of brine, voids were created underground as the fluid with dissolved salt was carried to the surface for processing.

-When the weather cools and demand increases during the winter, the stockpiled natural gas is extracted and piped to customers when there is a surge in demand.
-The Saltville caverns offered 5.5 billion cubic feet (Bcf) of natural gas storage capacity when Spectra purchased the underground storage system in 2008.
-It can deliver 300 million cubic feet of natural gas daily to customers, supplementing delivery from the East Tennessee Natural Gas pipeline.7
+When there is a surge in demand during the winter, the stockpiled natural gas is extracted and piped to customers.
+The Saltville caverns offered 5.5 billion cubic feet (Bcf) of natural gas storage capacity when Spectra purchased the underground storage system in 2008, and further excavation (by injecting water to dissolve salt and pumping out the brine) has increased capacity since then.
+The Saltville reservoir can deliver 300 million cubic feet of natural gas daily to customers, supplementing delivery from other sources on the pipeline.14

 gas storage capacity in the caverns at Saltville was expanded from 1 billion cubic feet in 1999 to 6.2 billion cubic feet in 2006